 Recognized by Chambers USA Directories of America’s Leading Lawyers for Business as a Senior Statesman for General Commercial Litigation, R. E. enjoys widespread respect among interviewees as “a gracious and humble man, and one of the deans of the litigation Bar.”
 Named Outstanding Civil Defense Lawyer by the New Mexico Defense Lawyers Association in 2010, R. E. has also received recognition as one of the Top 25 New Mexico Southwest Super Lawyers.
 He is listed in Best Lawyers of America® and was named Lawyer of the Year in Albuquerque for Government Relations in 2013 and for Litigation – Construction in 2014.
 R. E. has achieved an AV® Preeminent rating from Martindale-Hubbell, based on a peer review.
 In addition, New Mexico Business Weekly honored him as Best of the Bar in Litigation in 2009.

-R. E. serves as Chair of the firm’s Tort, Product Liability and Class Actions Group, is Chair of the Insurance Industry Service Group, Vice-Chair of the Construction and Design Industry Service Group, and previously served as President and Chair of the firm’s Executive Committee.
+R. E. serves as General Counsel of the law firm, and previously served as President and Chair of the firm’s Executive Committee.

 University of Texas School of Law, J.D., 1968